Jodi Crandall at TALGS

 Starting in autumn, 1992, Scott took graduate coursework in educational leadership at Teachers College, Columbia University, where he studied ESL teacher observation, second-language acquisition theory, and philosophy of education.
 He also served on advisory committees to the TC president and oversaw the student paper (TC News) as editor-in-chief.

 In 1995, Scott was hired by Newsweek as an editorial assistant and education writer.
-From 1995 to 1998, he prepared weekly teacher guides and other materials for high-school social studies and ESL classrooms using the magazine in their curricula, and also researched and wrote for Newsweek publications, including the Kaplan/Newsweek Graduate School guide (1998).
+From 1995 to 1998, he prepared weekly teacher guides and other materials for high-school social studies and ESL classrooms using the magazine in their curricula, and also researched and wrote for Newsweek publications, including a byline in the Kaplan/Newsweek Graduate School guide (1998).
 From 1998 to 2000, Robb Scott worked at two start-up dot.com's, shopguide.com and ibizresources.com, launching online newsletters at each and developing a distance-learning course in e-journalism for ibizresources.com .
 He also worked for Cablevision's "Power to Learn" as a technical instructor, teaching junior-high and high-school students to create Web projects.
 From 1997 to 2000, Scott was a part-time technical consultant, via distance and Internet, for California's Santa Cruz County district office of education, for whom he analyzed survey data, guided Web development and edited publications.

-He earned a certificate in "Negotiating Across Cultures," from the Fletcher School for International Law and Diplomacy, Tufts University, in 1997.
+Dr. Robert Scott earned a certificate in "Negotiating Across Cultures," from the Fletcher School for International Law and Diplomacy, Tufts University, in 1997.

 During most of the ten years he lived in New York City, Robb Scott continued to teach at and manage ESL programs for different language schools in the city.
 He presented on conversation activities, CALL and ESL program administration at local and state-wide venues, including NYS TESOL 2000 and 2001.
 He also received professional development from the New Jersey Teachers of English as a Second